Joe Concha, Fox News contributor, in for Mr. Hannity, and I got some breaking news, people.

 Wow, it's all a fixed fight.

-I think I'll be there, by the way, which it better be warm.
+I think I'll be there, by the way, which better be warm.

 Washington can be very hot in summer, very cold during the winter.

-So uh I know I sound like a diva right now.
+So I know I sound like a devo right now.

-I'm gonna stop before I get myself in trouble.
+I'm going to stop before I get myself in trouble.

-Here's your second big breaking news before we get to our guest, uh, David Schoen, and that is that Eric Adams is considering jumping ship from the Democratic Party and Republican a Republican in New York loves it as well.
+Here's your second big breaking news before we get to our guest, David Schoen, and that is that Eric Adams is considering jumping ship from the Democratic Party, a Republican, and New York loves it as well.

-I mean the problem with Adams is Adams has a sort of past.
+I mean, the problem with Adams is Adams has a sordid past.

 And I think if the Democrat Party was investigating me and had the FBI raiding my house, I might switch parties too.